-Offers for the IHG® Rewards Club Select Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the IHG® Rewards Select Credit Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-One of the best hotel rewards cards on the market, the IHG® Rewards Select Credit Card offers a substantial signup bonus, a stellar list of perks, and a small annual fee.
+One of the best hotel rewards cards on the market, the IHG® Rewards Select Credit Card offers a stellar list of perks for a small annual fee.
 Highlights of the card include an anniversary free-night certificate valid at any IHG property worldwide, complimentary Platinum Elite status with IHG Rewards Club, and you’ll earn points redeemable at over 5,000 hotels across the globe.

 5,000 Points for Adding an Authorized User